AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 To reflect the disciplinary diversity, we will encourage submissions of varying length:

-- 1-page position papers
+• 1-page position papers

-- 6-8-page papers for more detailed investigations
+• 6-8-page papers on more detailed investigations

 KEYNOTE SPEAKERS